Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural

 We include the results reported by the GNN models trained on the different datasets using four different node feature initialization strategies.
 The results are shown from \autoref{cnl_app} to \autoref{cnl_hnd} and include BERT pre-trained word embeddings (BERT), contextualized BERT (BERT-C), GloVe, and Word2Vec.

 Each table presents the accuracy and macro averaged F1-score as averages over 10 runs.
-Note that the underlined embedding strategy is the one that attained the best performance, as discussed in \autoref{sec:results_emb}.
+Note that the underlined embedding strategy is the one that attained the best performance, as shown in \autoref{emb_as_node} and \autoref{n_gram}.